Skip to main content

 Important notes about date and time types

-• TIME, TIME WITH TIME ZONE, and INTERVAL columns are ingested as strings in their original format.
+• TIME, TIME WITH TIME ZONE, and INTERVAL data types are ingested as strings in their original format.
 You can use Databricks SQL functions to parse these strings into the appropriate time representations if needed.
+For INTERVAL data type, infinity values are mapped to 0 years 0 mins 0 days 0 hours 0 mins 0.0 secs.

 User-defined and third-party data types